-For investors who own Chinese ADRs in companies like Alibaba (Ticker: BABA), the risk of delisting has been persistent since the Trump administration era.
-If you hold BABA ADRs, you may be wondering how to convert your ADRs to Hong Kong shares as not all brokers provide this service, and the process is not straightforward.
+For investors who own Chinese ADRs in companies like Alibaba (Ticker: BABA), the risk of delisting has persisted since the Trump administration era.
+If you hold BABA ADRs, you may wonder how to convert your ADRs to Hong Kong shares, as not all brokers provide this service, and the process is not straightforward.

 But don’t worry!
 In this article, we’ll try to walk you through the process and let you know your options, the brokers that allow conversion of Alibaba ADR to Hong Kong shares, and how to request conversion.

 The negative sentiment around Chinese stocks listed in the US has always been present.
 It escalated following Didi’s delisting from the New York Stock Exchange after only six months of its IPO.
 The main reason for delisting was that the Chinese regulators opposed the US information demands due to concerns about the leakage of sensitive data and cybersecurity threats.